NoelM/noelm.github.io/content/posts/zig_threading.md

 int_to_test.put(node);
 ```

-As one can see, we let the values `.prev` and `.next` to `undefined`, then the function `put` will set the correct values.
+As one can see, we let the values `.prev` and `.next` to `undefined`, then the function `put` sets the correct values.

 #### Get Nodes from Queue

 The elements in a `Queue` can be safely accessed from any thread of the program with the function `get`.
 It returns
-an optional node pointer, because the queue can be empty.
-Thus when consuming test the returned values:
+an optional node pointer, because the queue could be empty.
+When getting a not, test the returned value:

 ```zig
 if (int_to_test.get()) |node| {